 This situation could have turned out very badly for the Syrians.
 As a matter of fact, the King of Israel actually asked Elisha if he should smite or strike them.
 He was fully prepared to beat them badly.
 But Elisha’s response was different than one might expect in a warlike situation.
 He told the King, “No, don’t do that.
 You would not beat them up if you had taken prisoners with your sword or bow and arrows.”
 Instead, he told him to feed them and then set them free.
 The king of Israel did as Elisha instructed.
-Setting the Syrians free made it apparent that Syria was the cause of the war, not Israel.
+His setting the Syrians free made it apparent that Syria was the cause of the war, not Israel.
 As a result, the goodness on the part of the Israelites made the Syrians ashamed of themselves, and they went no more to war against Israel for quite a while.

 - Through the Word of Knowledge, Elisha knew the plans of the Syrian King and used that information to his own advantage and that of his King.
 God gave us spiritual gifts to be used by the Saints.
 Let us not neglect our gifts.

 - Elisha used wisdom and was able to capture an entire army singlehandedly.
 One man or woman can do great things when God’s hand is upon them.